Sarkha: History

-The slogan eventually became a sign of public protest against the dictatorship of Yemeni President Ali Abdullah Saleh.
+The slogan eventually became a sign of public protest against the dictatorship of the Yemeni president Ali Abdullah Saleh.
 It was first widely used during a visit by Saleh to Saada in January 2003.
-At the time, the President intended to make a speech during the Friday prayers, but was drowned out by locals who chanted the slogan to protest against his policies.
+At the time, the president intended to make a speech during the Friday prayers, but was drowned out by locals who chanted the slogan to protest against his policies.
 The Yemeni government responded with a crackdown, and 600 people were arrested for having used the slogan.
 This only worsened the situation, and the slogan spread in northern Yemen.

-The Houthi movement officially adopted the slogan in the wake of the widely condemned 2003 U.S. invasion of Iraq.
+The Houthi movement officially adopted the slogan in the wake of the widely condemned 2003 United States invasion of Iraq.
 This brought the movement on a collision course with the government, as the government maintained its official pro-American politics despite public opposition.
 The slogan was outlawed.
 The Houthis refused to discard it, arguing that the constitution of Yemen protected free speech.
-By 2004, crackdowns against both the slogan as well as the Houthi movement intensified.
+By 2004, crackdowns against both the slogan and the Houthi movement intensified.
 Many Houthis were imprisoned and even tortured for having used it.
 The conflict between the Houthis and the government eventually resulted in the outbreak of the Houthi insurgency.

 Houthi supporters state that their ire for the U.S. and Israel is directed toward the respective countries' governments.
 Ali al-Bukhayti, the spokesperson and official media face of the Houthis, rejected the literal interpretation of the slogan by stating in an interview: "We do not really want death to anyone.
 The slogan is simply against the interference of those governments [i.e., U.S. and Israel]."
 In the Arabic Houthi-affiliated TV and radio stations they use religious connotations associated with jihad against Israel and the US.

 Despite the religious overtones of their slogan, the Houthis self-identify as a Yemeni nationalist group opposed to the oppression of all Yemenis, including Sunni Muslims, by foreigners.
 Though the slogan is the most prominent symbol of the Houthi movement, often displayed on placards and flags, the Houthis also display the regular flag of Yemen as a rallying symbol.